WM2019 | MARCH 3 - 7, 2019

 Idaho National Laboratory (INL) will be the Featured US DOE Site in 2019.
 The 2300-square-kilometer (890-square mile) INL was developed in 1949 as the National Reactor Testing Station.
 The INL is a multi-program laboratory that conducts vital research to develop nuclear energy technologies, scale other clean energy technologies, protect critical infrastructure and support national defense and homeland security interests.
 The Idaho Cleanup Project, also located at the INL, employs state-of-the-art waste characterization, treatment, repackaging, and shipping methods, many of which are unique in the world.
 Such waste management processes, along with its workforce, allow the safe disposition of common nuclear industry waste types as well as challenging or special-case wastes that are radioactive, mixed, and reactive.

-Plan to participate at WM2019 by becoming a presenter, the Abstract Submission Site will open June 1.
+Plan to participate at WM2019 by becoming a presenter, the Abstract Submission Site will open in early June.
 Topics of interest include research, development and operational experience over the complete spectrum of nuclear waste activities.
 In addition, there will be featured panel and paper sessions focusing on special topics such as our featured theme, “Encouraging Young Men & Women to Achieve Their Goals in Radwaste Management”, our featured country, Canada, and our featured site, the US DOE Idaho National Laboratory (INL).
 There will also be special reserved sessions on the Used Fuel, D&D, Procurement and Contracting, Safety, Clean-up of Legacy Sites Worldwide, and NRC/DoD topics.